 Document Delivery / Interlibrary Loan

-Document Delivery allows users to request items held by Texas Tech Libraries and libraries around the world.
+Document Delivery (Interlibrary Loan) allows users to request items held by Texas Tech Libraries and libraries around the world.
 This is a free service for faculty, students, and staff of Texas Tech & Texas Tech Law School.

 How does Document Delivery Work?